Victor Adding Machine Co., est. 1918

 The first obstacle was just making sure the product was worth everyone’s time.

-In the early years, the Victor Company was nomadic, renting space in several different locations, and fielding a team of less than a dozen workers.
+In the early years, the Victor Company was nomadic, renting space in a few different locations (including 817 W. Washington Blvd., 3045 Carroll Ave., and 319 N. Albany Ave.), and fielding a team of less than a dozen workers.
 Oliver Johantgen, along with being the inventor of the machine, was also in the office every day as the final inspector—making sure any flaw was accounted for.

 Johantgen and his pals were all gambling on the clear selling points that separated his adding machine from the old guard.
 The original Victor 110 model weighed far less than standard machines of the day (35 LBS vs 100 LBS), contained far fewer components (about 1,250 vs 2,500+), and could be built affordably on modern screw machines and punch presses, rather than old fashioned casting and milling.
 The Buehlers also settled on keeping the price tag at a solid $100—same as an average working man’s typewriter of the day, but far less than most commercial adding machines.